Send money to Sri Lanka

 What are my provider options: Banks vs Specialists

-If you’re wanting to send money to Sri Lanka then you’ll have a few options, but there are really two main players: banks or specialty foreign exchange providers.
+If you’re wanting to send money to Sri Lanka then you’ll have a few options, but there are really two main players: banks or specialist foreign exchange providers.

 How do I compare providers?